eingaeph/pip.imbue.hood/README.md

   goal may be described as that of achieving a primary school understanding of kilo.c whereas Ruten works at the high school level, at the least.

+  Proposed Outline:

+  A. Trace representative source executables to the writing of
+     the first screen

+  B. Add coding (UPD format) to count the calls to abAppend

+  C. Add coding (UPD format) to file save the character string for the
+     first screen write.